codyschank/application/README.md

 # Map the Vote

 A web app that displays addresses with no registered voters.
-Currently working only for TX-25.
+Currently working for TX-10, TX-21, and TX-25.

 ### Quick Start